tervor/podman-container-systemd/README.md

 - ```container_image``` - container image and tag, e.g. nextcloud:latest
   This is used only if you run single container
+- ```container_command``` - container command to be run, e.g. ./entrypoint.sh (uses the default command if not specified) This is used only if you run single container
 - ```container_image_list``` - list of container images to run within a pod.
   This is used only if you run containers in pod.
 - ```container_name``` - Identify the container in systemd and podman commands.